By Marcelle Mansour OAM

-And in his piece of prose Australia: “A shelter for humanity, a home of comfort, peace and justice…A refuge for liberty and freedom for expression” this great Aussie land we call home.
+And in his piece of prose Australia: “A shelter for humanity, a home of comfort, peace, and justice…A refuge for liberty and freedom for the expression” this great Aussie land we call home.

-Then in Strength he proclaims “no strength without faith, no strength without the Lord.”
+Then in Strength, he proclaims “no strength without faith, no strength without the Lord.”
 For only in the Lord he finds strength as well as in the Light of Life he finds peace.
-To him Ehden in fact is ‘EDEN’! and Youssef Bey Karam “lives on as my inspiration.”
-Sarkis also honours both his country of birth and Virgin Mary by saying O Mary, “Lebanon dwells on your heart.” for they both unite together.
+To him, Ehden, in fact, is ‘EDEN’! and Youssef Bey Karam “lives on as my inspiration.”
+Sarkis also honors both his country of birth and Virgin Mary by saying O Mary, “Lebanon dwells on your heart.” for they both unite together.
 His other poems are also glorious and provocative.